Page created on June 9, 2021. Last updated on January 17, 2022 at 11:46

 Many operative devices are available.
 Many of them can be attached to an energy source during operation, to provide electrocauterization, electrocoagulation, etc.

 The primary port is placed in the umbilicus.
 The number and placement of the additional ports depend on the choice of the surgeon.
-Typically, three more ports are placed.
+Typically, two or three more ports are placed.

 Tissues can be removed through the trocars, usually after being placed in small endobags.
 They can also be sucked out or removed through the vagina.